Reviews Winged Samurai

 The research of the book spans both known WWII history, as well as new discoveries made by the author's research, and photographs of Saburo Sakai's trips after WWII to meet some of the former enemies he once flew against.
 This part of the story is just as fascinating as the wartime events described.

-For those that have read Sakai's autobiography, "Samurai!" this book is still relevant and enhance its reading experience with its contribution of more photographs, research and updates on related parts of the story and other pilots from the Tainan Kokutai.
+For those that have read Sakai's autobiography, Samurai! this book is still relevant and enhance its reading experience with its contribution of more photographs, research and updates on related parts of the story and other pilots from the Tainan Kokutai.

 With little history published in English, the book is also an invaluable resource for those interested in the history of the Tainan Kokutai, its history, pilots, losses and exploits.

-Read interview with Henry Sakaida
+Interview with author Henry Sakaida